Stefano Meschiari, Ph.D.

 - Wrote high-performance, parallelized codes to solve ordinary and partial differential equations modeling planet formation.

-- 2012 – Doctor of Philosophy (Astronomy & Astrophysics), University of California at Santa Cruz
+- 2012 – Doctor of Philosophy (Astronomy & Astrophysics), University of California at Santa Cruz.
+Received Whitford Prize for highest achievement in research, coursework, and teaching.

 - 2006 – Master of Science (Astronomy, with highest honors), University of Bologna